Post job

 • Step 3: Make a budget

-• Step 4: Writing an operations manager job description
+• Step 4: Write an operations manager job description

 • Step 7: Send a job offer and onboard your new operations manager

-Before you get started with hiring an operations manager, identify what type of worker you actually need.
+Before you start hiring an operations manager, identify what type of worker you actually need.
 Certain positions might call for a full-time employee, while others can be done by a part-time worker or contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire an operations manager, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them an operations manager to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire an operations manager that fits the bill.

-The list breaks down common operations manager roles and compares their salaries.
+The following list breaks down different types of operations managers and their corresponding salaries.

 Operations ManagerTop executives devise strategies and policies to ensure that an organization meets its goals.
 They plan, direct, and coordinate operational activities of companies and organizations.$22-59